vityobug/ryzen-catalina/README.md

 These are the specs for my AMD system.
 Files in this repo (OpenCore configuration, drivers and .kexts) work on this hardware.

-* CPU Ryzen 2700X, not overclocked
+* CPU Ryzen 3900X
 * Motherboard ASRock B450M Pro4
-* RAM G-Skill Ripjaws V 2x16Gb 3200 CL16
+* RAM HyperX 2x16Gb 3200
-* Video Sapphire RX 570 4Gb
+* Video Sapphire RX 580 8Gb Special Edition
-* SSD Crucial MX500 500Gb SATA3
+* SSD ADATA XPG 1TB m2

-These files will also probably work with RX 560, RX 580 and RX 590 GPUs.
+These files will also probably work with RX 560, RX 570 and RX 590 GPUs.
 RX 550 won't work.

 ## Assorted Notes